bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Re-engineer the indicator milestone table in Edit Result view to use the new approach with template view.
+  - [ ]  WIP: needs to not show targets for unsavedsubindicator but show them when ione is added

 - [ ] Use Marko's new site config to set the number of data entry columns shown?